thkox/ca-traffic-simulation/README.txt

                                 2. INSTALLATION
 -------------------------------------------------------------------------------

-To build the vortex simulation program, run the following commands
+To build the simulation program, run the following commands

     $ mkdir build; cd build
     $ cmake ../.